 Blisters filled with clear serum indicate superficial damage; superficial damage heals without residual tissue loss.

-Freezing of deep tissue causes dry gangrene with a hard black carapace over healthy tissue.
-Wet gangrene, which is gray, edematous, and soft, is less common.
-Wet gangrene is characterized by infection, but dry gangrene is less likely to become infected.
+Gangrene, when it occurs, can be dry or wet.
+Dry gangrene, due to freezing of deep tissue, results in a hard black carapace over healthy tissue.
+Wet gangrene is gray, edematous, and soft and is less common.
+Wet gangrene is characterized by infection; dry gangrene is less likely to become infected.

 © Springer Science+Business Media